HanjingWang/Heavy-tailed-Data-in-Finance/README.md

 1. Updated the visualizations for geometric medians of 5 stocks monthly.
 2. Updated the visualizations for computing the mean error for different sample size and different number of partitions.
 Change median error to mean error.
 Change y-axis to persentitle of the movement from the global mean.

+12/11-12/18:
+1. Unloaded the differnece plot comparing the geometric median, median, means
+2. For the five stocks yearly plot, add the median-of-means estimators.
+We use 10 partitions and 100 permutaitons for each step.
+3. The plot for 12/18 are in vistualizations/Compare_methods/1218/